AP Week in Pictures, Latin America & Caribbean

-This photo gallery highlights some of the most compelling images made or published by Associated Press Photographers in Latin America and the Caribbean.
-It was curated by AP Photo Editor Leslie Mazoch in Mexico City.
+This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Latin America and Caribbean.

+The gallery was curated by AP Photojournalist Natacha Pisarenko in Beunos Aires, Argentina.

 Follow AP visual journalism: